beam-community/stripity-stripe/README.md

 https://dashboard.stripe.com/account/applications/settings

 Create a connect standalone account.
 Grab your development client_id.
 Put it in your config file.
 Enter a redirect url to your endpoint.
 Capture the "code" request parameter.
 Pass it to Stripe.Connect.oauth_token_callback or Stripe.Connect.get_token.

+## Contributing

+Feedback, feature requests, and fixes are welcomed and encouraged.
+Please make appropriate use of [Issues](https://github.com/robconery/stripity-stripe/issues) and [Pull Requests](https://github.com/robconery/stripity-stripe/pulls).
+All code should have accompanying tests.

+## License

+Please see [LICENSE](LICENSE) for licensing details.